It's been a year - why hasn't Nissan collapsed yet?

 Earlier, we discussed how North America is one of the few markets where Nissan is still growing, achieving approximately 2% growth in the first half of 2025.

-In fact, the growth in North American sales is not driven by Nissan’s breakthroughs in new technology or entirely new models, but by a long-established core product: the Rogue, with a starting price of $29,090 (911,000 THB/RM119,000 per month).
+In fact, North American sales growth is not driven by technological breakthroughs or entirely new models, but by a long-established core product: the Rogue, with a starting price of $29,090.

-The Rogue accounts for 38% of Nissan's sales in the United States and has previously achieved annual sales of nearly 250,000 units, contributing an operating profit of approximately 100-120 billion yen per year.
+The Rogue accounts for 38% of Nissan's U.S. sales and has previously achieved annual sales nearing 250,000 units, contributing an annual operating profit of approximately ¥100-120 billion.

-Rogue is a highly localized midsize SUV that has been produced in the United States for a long time, with a mature supply chain and manufacturing system.
-Its reliable 1.5T VC-Turbo engine, a stable four-wheel-drive system, and long-verified durability by North American users are its highlights.
+The Rogue is a highly localized midsize SUV with long-standing U.S. production, a mature supply chain, and a proven manufacturing system.
+Its highlights include a reliable 1.5T VC-Turbo engine, a stable all-wheel-drive system, and durability long-verified by North American users.

 You won’t see the Rogue undergoing drastic redesigns, rapidly adding features, or offering quick discounts in a short period.
 It doesn’t sell quickly, but it sells steadily.